 Applications that will benefit older residents of the community will be particularly welcome.

 Who can apply?

 Groups and organisations working to benefit people in Blackford can apply.
-You don’t need to be registered charity to apply, but your group/organisation must meet our standard eligibility criteria.
+You don’t need to be a registered charity to apply, but your group/organisation must meet these standard eligibility criteria.

 What can’t be funded?

 Information on what the fund cannot support is provided here.

 - Anti-wind farm or anti-renewable energy activities, including activities contrary to the interests of EDF Renewables;

 - Activities that bring Ochil Developments, EDF Renewables or Foundation Scotland into disrepute.

 A Community Panel made up of people who live, work, or volunteer in the area makes recommendations on grant awards from the Fund.
 The Panel advises on overall fund strategy and is governed by Terms of Reference.

 The Panel of up to eight members includes a mixture of community councillors and other members of the community: